 It’s time to review my current backpack, the Osprey Kestrel 32.
-Having a backpack that fits properly and is geared towards the activities you’ll be doing are very important qualities in a backpack.
+Having a backpack that fits properly and is geared towards the activities you’ll be doing is very important when choosing a backpack.
 I took this pack on many hikes and treks during our very outdoorsy trip through Mongolia, Central Asia and the ‘Stans and I was very impressed with it.

 During a regular travel day, I barely even noticed I was wearing a backpack because it was so comfortable.